microsoft/do-client/README.md

 > cd /tmp/build-deliveryoptimization-sdk/linux-debug/sdk-cpp/tests
 ```

-The sdk tests expect a running do-agent, you can either manually run the agent executable from its build output or install the agent package as you may have done during building the plugin
+The sdk tests expect a running do-agent, you can either manually run the agent executable from its build output or install the agent package as you may have done while building the plugin
 You can run the sdk tests just like the agent tests

 ```markdown